wesleywerner/aliverl/docs/story-building.md

 ## Why does my upgrade ability not act upon any AI?

     Your upgrade config needs the use_targeting value set True.
 If you have max_targets set to more than 1 then you also need to set the reach value.

+## Why do doors not open or close when I trigger them from a switch?

+    Make sure you give them the @ontrigger and @transmute commands.
+Their names must also match exactly to what the switch is triggering.

+## Why do my doors open or close only once?

+    Give them the @repeat command, and to the switch that trigger them too.